 - How can we help every person experiencing poverty find a path of empowerment?

 - How can we rethink foreign policy to keep America safe while ending endless wars that don’t serve our country’s interests?

 - How can we fix our broken immigration system to welcome anyone who will contribute to our country and no one who will do us harm?

-How can we make good policy good politics and overcome the intense partisanship that often stands in the way of progress?
+- How can we make good policy good politics and overcome the intense partisanship that often stands in the way of progress?